hhaentze/RenalVision/readme.md

-# KITS Cyst vs Tumor Classifier
+# Cyst vs Tumor Classifier

 A radiomics-based classifier for distinguishing cysts from solid tumors in CT scans.